Alevism: Almsgiving

+Baptism & Circumcision

+There is an initiation baptism called kırk banyosu, which literally can be translated into 'shower of forty days'.
+Alevism is notable among Islamic branches for its casual approach to khitan or circumcision viewing it as optional.
+Many modern Alevis choose to not circumcise their kids at all.
+This view is especially common in the Alevi diaspora in Europe.
+Many other branches of Islam view circumcision as beneficial or even mandatory outside of rare circumstances.
+The Dede is responsible for leading the spiritual kinship practice of kirvelik which can include but does not require circumcision.

 History

 Seljuk period

-During the great Turkish expansion from Central Asia into Iran and Anatolia in the Seljuk period (11–12th centuries), Turkmen and Kurdish nomad tribes accepted a Sufi and pro-Ali form of Islam that co-existed with some of their pre-Islamic customs.
-Their conversion to Islam in this period was achieved largely through the efforts not of textual scholars (ulema) expounding the finer points of Koranic exegesis and shari‘a law, but by charismatic Sufi dervishes a Kurdish belief whose cult of Muslim saint worship, mystical divination and millenarianism spoke more directly to the steppe mindset.
-These tribes dominated Anatolia for centuries with their religious warriors (ghazi) spearheading the drive against Byzantines and Crusaders.
+During the great Turkish expansion from Central Asia into Iran and Anatolia in the Seljuk period (11–12th centuries), Turkmen tribes accepted a Sufi and pro-Alid form of Islam that co-existed with some of their pre-Islamic customs.
+Their conversion to Islam in this period was mainly achieved through the efforts not of textual scholars (ulama) expounding the finer points of tafsir and sharia, but by charismatic dervishes, a belief whose cult of Muslim saint worship, mystical divination and millenarianism spoke more directly to the steppe mindset.
+These tribes dominated Anatolia for centuries with their religious warriors (ghazi) spearheading the drive against Byzantines and Crusades.